 In times of crisis and heightened stress the first rule of conduct is: BACK TO BASICS.
 In order to be able to keep up with the extra pressure on your emotional and physical functioning, its vital that you look after your basic needs first.
 You can only be of help to others when you are taken care of.
 A car without petrol is no use to anybody … it won’t run.

 Make sure you get some decent amount of food – actually, foods high on carbohydrates (sugars) have a stress reducing effect – and don’t forget to stay hydrated.
 Without enough fluids we humans tend to not function that well.
 It is also important to get enough sleep, and if you can’t sleep, get some rest somehow.
 Stay active by either helping with the clean-up, running, cleaning up your yard or house, giving a hand to people in need.

 It helps to stay away from alcohol, recreational drugs, and cigarettes.
 These substances compromise your thinking speed and quality, and they are an extra stress on your body.

-It helps if you have a plan to regularly ‘stretch’ by putting yourself into situations that, although safe, create feelings of discomfort or fear for you.
+It helps to regularly ‘stretch’ by putting yourself in situations that, although safe, create feelings of discomfort or fear for you.
 Make the fear your friend and you will see, over time you will lose your phobic avoidance reaction (that cause fear to increase).
 Try it out!
 You have nothing to lose but the stronghold fear has on you.

 The Christmas season is known as the ‘Merry Season’, the season of good-will where people come together with loved ones, families, and friends.
 Preparing for such gatherings, people buzz from shop to shop to presents, decorations for their home, and food.
 (Did I say cookies, chocolates, Stollen, and marzipan?)